VIDILabs/mv-streaming-algorithms/causality/prog_causality/README.md

     `pip3 install pandas`

-    Also, ProgIncPCA needs to be setup.
-See ../dim_reduction/ProgIncPCA/README.md for this procedure.
-Place prog_inc_pca.py and shared library (prog_inc_pca_cpp.xxx.so) in the same directory with sample.py.

 * Install the modules with pip3.

     `pip3 install .`

+* To run sample.py, ProgIncPCA also needs to be setup.
+See ../../dim_reduction/ProgIncPCA/README.md for this procedure.

 Usage
 -----